2022–23 T1 League season

-The 2022–23 T1 League season is the second season of the T1 League, with the Kaohsiung Aquas, the New Taipei CTBC DEA, the Taichung Suns, the Tainan TSG GhostHawks, the TaiwanBeer HeroBears and the Taoyuan Leopards participating in this competition.
-The regular season started on October 29, 2022, and ends on April 23, 2023.
+The 2022–23 T1 League season was the second season of the T1 League, with the Kaohsiung Aquas, New Taipei CTBC DEA, Taichung Suns, Tainan TSG GhostHawks, TaiwanBeer HeroBears, and the Taoyuan Leopards participating in this competition.
+The regular season started on October 29, 2022 and ended on April 23, 2023.
 The All-Star Game was played on February 28.
+The play-in series started on April 25 and ended on April 27.
+The semifinals series started on April 28 and ended on May 8.
+The finals series started on May 13 and ended on May 21.
+On May 21, the New Taipei CTBC DEA defeated the Tainan TSG GhostHawks, 4–0, winning the 2022–23 season championship.